 In each of the original Say Yes cohort chapters, students graduated high school — and college — at rates exceeding those of students from similar backgrounds in the public school district as a whole.

 Encouraged by these results but seeking ways to take the Say Yes idea to scale, the Say Yes board, led by Mr. Weiss as its chairman, hired Mary Anne Schmitt-Carey as the organization’s president in 2006.
 A veteran of the school reform movement who worked in the U.S. Department of Education during the administration of President Bill Clinton, Ms. Schmitt-Carey led the process of developing ways to extend Say Yes services and scholarships across an entire community.
 She soon hired Gene Chasin, a former classroom teacher, principal and superintendent — and the former CEO of one of the largest school reform efforts in the country — to be Say Yes’ chief operating officer.

 Say Yes announced its third community chapter on Sept.
 17, 2015, in Guilford County, North Carolina, which includes the cities of Greensboro and High Point and serves 72,000 students in the county school district.
 It is a district larger than those in Atlanta, Boston, San Francisco and Seattle.
-The organization seeks to select and launch its fourth community chapter in 2018.
-With the addition of Guilford County, Say Yes scholarships and supports will soon be available to nearly 140,000 public school students.
-Mr. Weiss remains the organization’s chairman; Ms. Schmitt-Carey, its president, and Mr. Chasin, its chief operating officer.
+In January 2019, the organization launched its fourth communitywide chapter, in Cleveland, Ohio.
+With the addition of Cleveland, Say Yes scholarships and supports will soon be available to more than 170,000 public school students.